 EMERGENCY SITE EVACUATION

-Should the need arise for the festival to be evacuated, we encourage patrons with mobility issues to head to the Regina Public Library for easy-to-reach shelter.
-Our Ambassador and Event Patrol teams will prioritize assisting those who are need extra help evacuating, while our Site crew will actively be enabling clear pathways for quickest exiting.
+Should the need arise for the festival to be evacuated, we encourage patrons with mobility issues to head to the Harvard Tower 2 (east tower on Scarth Street), Regina Public Library, or Cornwall Centre for easy-to-reach shelter.
+Our Ambassador and Event Patrol teams will prioritize assisting those who need extra help evacuating, while our Site crew will actively be enabling clear pathways for quickest exiting.
+Paratransit will be doing pick-ups following an emergency evacuation at the Harvard Tower 2.

 The heart of the Regina Folk Festival is its volunteers - and there is a job for everyone!
 If you would like to get involved - and receive benefits like free entry into the festival Main Stage - we would love to have you.
 Fill out the volunteer form on our website or email our volunteer manager with any questions.